sysec-uic/APRBench/README.md

 ```

 ### **Build the Docker Image**
-Use the provided Dockerfile to build the Docker image:
+Use the provided Dockerfile to build the Docker image for each test case (e.g., `01-quickstart`):

 ```
-cd 01-quickstart    # Currently, we only have one test case. docker build -t aprbench .
+docker build --build-arg TEST_CASE=01-quickstart -t aprbench-01 .
 ```

 ### **Run the Container**

-Run the container:
+After building the image, run the container to test the program:

 ```
-docker run --rm aprbench
+docker run --rm aprbench-01
 ```

 ### **Crash Rate Calculation**